Toluna-IP/tolunaintegratedpaneldocs/externalsample/api/surveyexclusion.md

 Exclusions for a Survey can change over type, affecting the number of Members that are excluded from the new SurveyID+WaveID.

+### Detailed Information on ParticipationStatusIDs

+- 1 = Started.
+The Member was successfully routed to the Survey by the Partner but was never routed back to the Partner.
+The Partner never received a [MemberStatus Notification.](/notifications/memberstatus.html)
+- 3 = Terminated.
+The Member was successfully routed to the Survey by the Partner.
+The Member was either redirected to the Partners's Terminate URL or the Partner received a [Terminated MemberStatus Notification.](/notifications/memberstatus.html#terminates)
+- 9 = Qualified.
+The Member was returned to the Partner's Qualified URL or the Partner received a [Completed MemberStatus Notification.](/notifications/memberstatus.html#completions)
+- 10 = QuotaFull.
+The Member was returned to the Partner's QuotaFull URL or the Partner received a [Terminated MemberStatus Notification](/notifications/memberstatus.html#terminates) with a reason of QuotaFull.

 ---